verilator/verilator/docs/guide/languages.rst

 Bind
 ----

-sVerilator only supports bind to a target module name, not to an instance path.
+Verilator only supports bind to a target module name, not to an instance path.